-Working of IGMP Version 2 is pretty close to that of Version 1, however one major enhancement in IGMPv2 being addition of leave group message.
+Working of Version 2 is pretty close to that of Version 1, however one major enhancement in v2 being the addition of leave group message.
 With this message, the hosts can actively communicate to the local multicast router and inform that they intend to leave the group.
 The router then sends out a group-specific query and concludes if any remaining hosts are interested in receiving the traffic.
-In case of now reply, the router times out the group and stops forwarding the traffic.
-The addition of the leave group message in IGMP Version 2 greatly reduces the leave latency compared to IGMP Version 1.
+In case of no reply, the router times out the group and stops forwarding the traffic.
+The addition of the leave group message in Version 2 greatly reduces the leave latency compared to Version 1.
 Unwanted traffic can be minimized.

 IGMP version 3 –